 Hydroponics is the art of growing plants in water without soil.
-While plants normally get their nutrients from the compost or soil, with hydroponics you add nutrients and minerals at the most optimum level so that your plants get exactly what the need to produce effectively.
+While plants normally get their nutrients from the compost or soil, with hydroponics you add nutrients and minerals at the most optimum level so that your plants get exactly what they need to produce effectively.
 Growing vegetables with hydroponics can produce larger yields, no mess and you can grow just about anything.

 This is a series of articles that we’ve put together about hydroponics – so there are many more details on

 - The best hydroponic starter kits

 But for now, in this guide to the best vegetables to grow hydroponically, settle in and let’s get started!

 Hydroponics allows you to grow vegetables regardless of the climate or the season outside.
 You can simulate the ideal environment for your vegetable and so promote its fast and healthy growth.
 Hydroponics enable you to get the right temperature, light, humidity and nutrients for your vegetables and this help to increase the yield of each plant too.
 Some excellent hydroponic systems will easily get you started without a big investment.
 Here are the top hydroponic systems to get started growing vegetables hydroponically

 And here are the best vegetables to grow hydroponically.